kmgas/MDRTB-contacts-UK/index.md

 <br/><br/>
 <br/><br/>

 When the confirmation button is pressed, the following MDRTB index patient home screen will appear:

-<br/><br/>
-<br/><br/>

 <img style="float: right;" src="img/tb_index_home.jpeg">

-On the home screen you will see:
+On the home screen you will see

 * the programme the patient is enrolled in